Permutation-Invariant Spectral Learning via Dyson Diffusion: Conclusion

 \section{Conclusion}

-Leveraging the analytical insights offered by Dyson's Brownian Motion, we introduced DyDM, a diffusion model for spectral learning.
-Using techniques from Random Matrix Theory, we derived an evolution equation for the corresponding eigenvectors, which renders the remaining information about the underlying matrix available.
-On the domain of graphs, we demonstrated the struggle of existing learning architectures, e.g., GNN- and graph-transformer-based models.
-Building on the analytical insights, we decompose the dynamics, such that the spectral part is not constrained by inductive bias, thereby expanding the scope of suitable learning architectures.
-This way, DyDM can learn the spectrum (even of challenging graph families) without constraining to permutation-equivariant networks.
-This eliminates the hallucination, so that DyDM learns the distributions without struggle and without any need for data augmentation, as demonstrated experimentally.
-We hope that this approach opens a new direction in enforcing the inductive bias beyond the learning architecture in graph diffusion models.
+Leveraging the analytical insights offered by Dyson's Brownian motion from random matrix theory, we introduced DyDM, a diffusion model for spectral learning.
+In the graph domain, we demonstrated the limitations of existing architectures, such as GNNs and graph transformers.
+Building on these insights, we decouple the dynamics so that the spectral component is not constrained by inductive biases, thereby expanding the scope of suitable architectures.
+This allows DyDM to learn the spectrum -- even for challenging graph families -- without being restricted to permutation-equivariant networks.
+This approach eliminates architecture-induced hallucination, enabling DyDM to learn the true distributions accurately and without data augmentation, as demonstrated experimentally.
+Furthermore, our framework and the eigenvector SDE lay the foundation for several future extensions with applications also beyond graphs.
+We hope this work opens a new direction for enforcing inductive biases beyond the choice of architecture.